quincycheng/katacoda-scenarios/conjur-ansible-ssh/finish.md

 Wonderful!
-You've learnt how to secure Ansible using Conjur to protect SSH secrets
+You've learned how to secure Ansible using Conjur to protect SSH secrets